Cardinal electors in the 2025 conclave: Cardinal electors

 The College of Cardinals is divided into three orders – cardinal bishops (CB), cardinal priests (CP), and cardinal deacons (CD) – with formal precedence in that sequence.
 This determines the order in which the cardinal electors process into the conclave, take the oath, and cast their ballots.
 For cardinal bishops (except the Eastern Catholic patriarchs), the dean of the College of Cardinals is first in precedence, followed by the vice-dean, (Note: Neither the dean (Giovanni Battista Re) nor the vice-dean (Leonardo Sandri) were under the age of 80 and eligible to participate in the conclave.) and then by the remainder in order of appointment as cardinal bishops.
 For cardinal bishops who are Eastern Catholic patriarchs, for cardinal priests, and for cardinal deacons, precedence is determined by the date of the consistory in which they were created cardinals and then by the order in which they appeared in the official announcement or bulletin.

 Five of the cardinal electors were from the Eastern Catholic Churches: Louis Raphaël I Sako (Chaldean Church), Baselios Cleemis (Syro-Malankara Church), Berhaneyesus Demerew Souraphiel (Ethiopian Church), Mykola Bychok (Ukrainian Greek Church), and George Koovakad (Syro-Malabar Church).
 Two Eastern Catholic cardinals were the first cardinals from their respective sui iuris churches ever to participate in a papal conclave: Chaldean Patriarch Sako, (Note: Patriarch Sako is the second Chaldean Catholic patriarch to be made cardinal, the first being his predecessor Emmanuel III Delly who was created cardinal-patriarch in 2007 but was never a cardinal-elector having already turned 80.) and Ethiopian Archbishop Souraphiel.
 (Note: Cardinal Souraphiel is the second Ethiopian cardinal, the first being his immediate predecessor Paulos Tzadua who turned 80 before having an opportunity to participate in a conclave.)
-The senior cardinal bishop, the senior cardinal priest, the senior cardinal deacon, and the junior cardinal deacon were, respectively, Pietro Parolin, Vinko Puljić, Dominique Mamberti, and George Koovakad.
-(Note: These cardinals were assigned specific roles in the conclave by Universi Dominici gregis, such as presiding over the conclave itself (the senior cardinal bishop) or announcing the election of the pope (the senior cardinal deacon).)
+The senior cardinal bishop, the senior cardinal priest, the senior cardinal deacon, and the junior cardinal deacon, who were assigned specific roles in the conclave, such as preciding over the conclave itself (the senior cardinal bishop) or announcing the election of the pope, were, respectively, Pietro Parolin, Vinko Puljić, Dominique Mamberti, and George Koovakad.
 The camerlengo of the Holy Roman Church, who was in charge of administering the Holy See during its vacancy, was Kevin Farrell.
 Timothy Radcliffe was the only cardinal elector who was not a bishop.

 The table below is sorted by default in order of precedence of the cardinal electors, and contains information as of 21 April 2025, the date on which the Holy See became vacant upon Pope Francis's death.
 All cardinals listed were members of the Latin Church unless otherwise stated.
 Cardinals belonging to institutes of consecrated life or societies of apostolic life are indicated by the relevant post-nominal letters.
 Cardinals in pastoral ministry are classified under the country in which their respective dioceses are located, although they may be citizens of another country.